mnot/I-D/safe-hint/draft.md

 # Security Considerations

-The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the data stream.
-Its presence reveals information about the user, which may be of small assistance in "fingerprinting" the user (1 bit of information, to be precise).
+The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream.
+Its presence reveals limited information about the user, which may be of small assistance in "fingerprinting" the user.

-Due to its nature, including "safe" in requests does not assure that all content will actually be safe; it is only when servers elect to honor it that content might be "safe".
+By its nature, including "safe" in requests does not assure that all content will actually be safe; it is only when servers elect to honor it that content might be "safe".

 Even then, a malicious server might adapt content so that it is even less "safe" (by some definition of the word).
-As such, this mechanism on its own is not enough to assure that only "safe" content is seen; users who wish to ensure that will need to combine its use with other techniques (e.g., content filtering).
+As such, this mechanism on its own is not enough to assure that only "safe" content is seen; those who wish to ensure that will need to combine its use with other techniques (e.g., content filtering).